-After Henry saves their lives by his scaring seagulls into the Nazi pilots plane, when Henry muses, "I suddenly remembered my Charlemagne: 'Let my armies be the rocks and the trees and the birds in the sky.'"
+- After Henry saves their lives by scaring seagulls into the path of the Nazi plane and casually muses, "I suddenly remembered my Charlemagne: 'Let my armies be the rocks and the trees and the birds in the sky.'"
 Indy gives his father a look of newfound respect.

 Henry: "Genius of the restoration..."